-Built in Berlin from 1924 to 1933, these quality machines were constructed using mostly watercooled Bekamo-licensed two-stroke engines, although there were some very advanced four-stroke designs with four cylinder OHC engines of 750cc designed by Ing.
+Built in Berlin from 1924 to 1933, these quality machines were constructed using mostly watercooled Bekamo-licensed two-stroke engines, along with some very advanced four-stroke designs powered by four cylinder OHC engines of 750cc designed by Ing.
 Dauben.
-A 1000cc version prototype was built using the same design, with the unit-construction watercooled engine acting as a stressed member.
+A 1000cc prototype was built using the same approach, with the unit-construction watercooled engine acting as a stressed member.
 There were also sidevalve shaft-drive flat twins, and late in the game some smaller Villiers-licensed two-strokes.

 Founded in 1902 by brothers Hans and Fritz Windhoff, the firm manufactured radiators which were installed in many automobiles, trucks and early aircraft.
 One of the brothers departed to form his own firm in 1907, and Windhoff production moved from the Rhine to Berlin in the same year.

 Windhoff's early two-stroke designs were very successful on the track, winning international races in both the 125 and the 175 classes in 1925.
 Tragatsch describes these machines as "superb".